-Mahan Rykiel is currently working with Howard County, Maryland, leading a team of professionals in the development of a master plan for Ellicott City and its watershed.
 Ellicott City is an historic community, located at the confluence of multiple tributaries that feed into the Patapsco River.
 The community is steeped in history, including its location along the National Road, the first terminus of the original B&O Railroad line and rich mill history dating back to 1772.
+Given its historical significance, unique urban form, and collection of boutique shops and restaurants, it is a premier destination within the greater DC/Baltimore area and warrants a highly context-sensitive approach to planning and urban design.

 The stakeholder-based planning effort began in May 2017 in response to a devastating flash flood in July, 2016.
-While flood mitigation, grounded in Hydrologic and Hydraulic Analysis, has always been the foundation for the planning effort, the master plan is far more encompassing, addressing flood mitigation as it relates to achieving the community’s vision as a model resilient community that thrives by protecting its people, commerce, history, culture and natural environment.
-To that end, the master planning team has been developing recommendations that address a broad range of inter-related flood mitigation, urban design, transportation, historic preservation, economic development, community marketing and organizational challenges that could be addressed in the short, medium and long-terms, spanning up to 30 years.
+While flood mitigation, grounded in Hydrologic and Hydraulic Analysis, has always been the foundation for the planning effort, the master plan is far more encompassing, addressing flood mitigation as it relates to achieving the community’s vision as a model resilient community that thrives by protecting its people, commerce, history, culture, and natural environment.
+To that end, the master planning team has been developing recommendations that address a broad range of inter-related flood mitigation, urban design, transportation, historic preservation, economic development, community marketing, and organizational challenges that could be addressed in the short, medium and long-terms, spanning up to 30 years.
+Throughout the process, maintaining the integrity of Ellicott City while balancing other Master Plan objectives has remained paramount.

 The planning was underway for approximately one year and nearing completion when a second, even more devastating, flash flood occurred in May 2018, placing a new sense of urgency on immediate action.
 In response, Howard County developed a “5-Year Strategy” to implement flood mitigation measures that would make the most impact in a short period of time, with emphasis on life safety.
 As a result, the County has had to make difficult decisions, including the planned removal of several historic buildings along lower Main Street to allow widening of the channel and more effective conveyance of floodwaters.